Rohitkv11/woodpecker-ecommerce-project/README.md

 ## Features

-The application displays a virtual phones and laptops store that contains virtual products and its information.
+The application displays home and office furnitures and its information.

 Users can do the following: